fredfabillo18/sportsfest-management-system/README.md

 ## Background

-This project was developed as part of a **high school Web Development class**.
+This project was developed as part of a **Web Development class**.
 It served as a simple exercise in:

 * CRUD web applications
 * user authentication